google/project-OCEAN/src/bq_ingestion/README.md

 As we add files to the archive buckets, we can use GCS notifications to trigger running a Cloud Function that kicks off the script with the new files.

 ## TODOs

-(in addition to general script cleanup).
+(in addition to general script cleanup & tests).

 - add the ability to pass list of files to the script to process (currently, is either single file or whole bucket).
 - Create and check in GCF definition/setup instructions, for processing new archive files.